DegateCommunity/Degate/README.md

 Only 2 dependencies : Boost and Qt5.

-For Boost a pre-built version is provided FOR WINDOWS if the lib is not found by CMake.

-For Qt5 you need to specify to CMake the path to Qt with the Qt5_DIR variable, for windows : .../Qt/VERSION/COMPILER/lib/cmake/Qt5.
+For Boost, you can specify to CMake a custom path with : -DBOOST_ROOT="custom_path_to_boost".
+Prebuilt versions for windows are available here : https://sourceforge.net/projects/boost/files/boost-binaries/.

+For Qt5, you can specify to CMake a custom path with : -DCMAKE_PREFIX_PATH="custom_path_to_qt".
+For example on windows : Qt/VERSION/COMPILER/lib/cmake/Qt5.
+You can download Qt5 here : https://www.qt.io/download.

+Keep your CMake installation up to date.

+# Build

+After installing Boost and Qt5, build Degate with cmake : cmake [path_to_source] [optional:] -DBOOST_ROOT="custom_path_to_boost" [optional:] -DCMAKE_PREFIX_PATH="custom_path_to_qt"

 # License